checkymander/sshiva/README.md

 # sshiva
 A quickly written C# application that allows you to run SSH commands against a host or list of hosts.

+Targeted for .NET 4.0 hosts, should work fine on Win10+, but ensure the proper .NET version exists on any earlier versions.

 # Usage
 ```